Deep composition of tensor-trains using squared inverse Rosenblatt transports

-where $\lambda_i(\bcA, \bcB)$ denotes the $i$-th generalised eigenvalue of the pair of SPD matrices $(\bcA, \bcB)$, to measure the deviation.
-This way, averaging the F{\"o}rstner-Moonen distance between the $\ell$-th empirical covariance matrix and the average covariance matrix over all $M$ simulations,
+where $\lambda_i(\mA, \mB)$ denotes the $i$-th generalised eigenvalue of the pair of SPD matrices $(\mA, \mB)$, to measure the deviation.
+This way, averaging the F{\"o}rstner--Moonen distance between the $\ell$-th empirical covariance matrix and the average covariance matrix over all $M$ simulations,

 provides an estimated deviation of empirical covariance matrices computed by a given algorithm.